pyserial/pyserial/documentation/pyserial_api.rst

         :param d: a dictionary with port settings.

-        Applies a dictionary that was created by :meth:`getSettingsDict`.
+        Applies a dictionary that was created by :meth:`get_settings`.
 Only changes are applied and when a key is missing it means that the setting stays unchanged.